Fine structure of 4-critical triangle-free graphs III. General surfaces: Forced extension quadrangulations

 Suppose now that $C_1$ and $C_2$ are vertex-disjoint.
 Since every non-contractible cycle distinct from $C_1$ and $C_2$ has length greater than $k$, every vertex of $C_1$ has degree at least three.
 If all vertices of $C_1$ have degree exactly three, then let $C_1=v_1v_2\ldots v_k$ and for $1\le i\le k$, let $u_i$ be the neighbor of $v_i$ not belonging to $C_1$.
 Observe that $u_1u_2\ldots u_k$ is a $k$-cycle, which must be equal to $C_2$.
 If $C=x_1x_2\ldots x_k$, we can define the homomorphisms $\theta$ and $\theta'$ by setting $\theta(v_i)=\theta'(v_i)=x_i$, $\theta(u_i)=x_{i+1}$ and $\theta'(u_i)=x_{i-1}$ for $1\le i\le k$, where $x_0=x_k$ and $x_{k+1}=x_1$.

 Therefore, we can assume that a vertex $z_1$ of $C_1$ has degree at least $4$, and thus $G$ has a $4$-face $z_1z_2z_3z_4$ with $z_2,z_4\not\in V(C_1)$.
-Since every non-contractible cycle distinct from $C_1$ and $C_2$ has length at least $k+2$, we conclude that at most one of $z_2$ and $z_4$ belongs to $C_2$, and that the graph $G'$ obtained from $G$ by identifying $z_2$ with $z_4$ contains no non-contractible cycle of length less than $k$.
+Since all non-contractible cycles in $G$ distinct from $C_1$ and $C_2$ have length at least $k+2$, at most one of $z_2$ and $z_4$ belongs to $C_2$, and the graph $G'$ obtained from $G$ by identifying $z_2$ with $z_4$ contains no non-contractible cycle of length less than $k$.
+Furthermore, since every contractible $4$-cycle in $G$ bounds a face, the graph $G'$ has no parallel edges.